jakeharding/django-jasmine/README.rst

 3. Add settings.JASMINE_TEST_DIRECTORY, containing the path to your javascript jasmine test files.
 Files.json should be in this directory and all test files should be in settings.JASMINE_TEST_DIRECTORY + '/spec' *
+4. Makes sure you have properly defined a STATIC_URL.
-4. Add all Javascript files (including jQuery, and any other libraries) to files.json
+5. Add all Javascript files (including jQuery, and any other libraries) to files.json
-5. Add a urlconf to include('django_jasmine.urls').
+6. Add a urlconf to include('django_jasmine.urls').
-6. Visit the URL you've included in your urlconf to display Jasmine test results.
+7. Visit the URL you've included in your urlconf to display Jasmine test results.

 *See the example directory for more information.*

 Template
 ========